tibs/markup-history/markup-history-short.rst

 Source and extended notes at https://github.com/tibs/markup-history

+..
+Since this version is to give to Write the Docs people, I assume they know
+.. about the relevant website
+..
+..
 You may also be interested in Write the Docs: http://www.writethedocs.org/

 .. vim: set filetype=rst tabstop=8 softtabstop=2 shiftwidth=2 expandtab: